|

 Modern Art Gallery

-Wind your way round the stepped and serpentine grassy mounds and three circular pools which make up Charles Jencks’ iconic 2001 Landform sculpture in the grounds of the Scottish National Gallery of Modern Art in the West End at Belford Road.
+Wind your way round the stepped and serpentine grassy mounds and three circular pools which make up Charles Jencks’ iconic 2001 Landform sculpture in the grounds of the National Galleries Scotland: Modern in the West End at Belford Road.
 Feed your appetite as well as your soul in the gallery’s popular café with its delightful garden terrace.
 Walk to the gallery from the city centre or hop on an Edinburgh Coach Lines service 13 from the city centre.

 6. Water of Leith Walkway